Edmonton Public Schools: Programs

-Early Years Programming
+Early years programming

-Early Education
+Early education

 This program supports children with mild/moderate and severe disabilities, aged 2 1/2 to 4 1/2 years.
 Programming focuses on cognitive, self-help and social skills, speech and language, and motor development.
 Parents and staff work together to support each child.

-Early Learning
+Early learning

-This program supports children 3 1/2 to 4 1/2 years of age who are English Language Learners or in need of specialized supports and services.
+This program supports children 3 1/2 to 4 1/2 years of age who are English language learners or in need of specialized supports and services.
 Programming focuses on developing communication and co-operative learning skills, and is available to children attending their designated school.

 Kindergarten

-Children who are four years of age on or before March 1 of that year, may register in Kindergarten for the upcoming school year.
+Children who are four years of age on or before March 1 of that year, may register in kindergarten for the upcoming school year.
 Children may attend their designated school or apply to a school or program of choice.
 Kindergarten is offered half-day in the mornings or afternoons at most elementary schools, and full-day at some elementary schools for children living in the designated attendance area.